unstoppabledomains/resolution-go/README.md

 }
 ```

+> NOTE: The default Infura key provided is rate limited and should only be used for testing.
+For production applications, please bring your own Infura or Alchemy RPC URL to prevent downtime.

 # Contributions

 Contributions to this library are more than welcome.
 The easiest way to contribute is through GitHub issues and pull requests.